Alameda DUI Lawyer

 What Actions Could the DMV Bring Against Someone Convicted of a DUI?

-Aside from facing potential criminal charges, persons facing possible DUI offenses might additionally be subjected to action from the state Department of Motor Vehicles (DMV).
+Aside from facing potential criminal charges, persons facing possible DWI offenses might additionally be subjected to action from the state Department of Motor Vehicles (DMV).
 Anyone charged with DUI in Alameda is afforded a ten-day period to request a hearing with the Driver Safety Office.
 Should a hearing not be requested within ten days, the accused person’s license is automatically suspended.

 Challenging A DUI Charge